Biking on Asin Road

 April 19, 2014 Biking

-We capped the tour of the museum with refreshments at Cafe Sabal.
-The cafe gives a fantastic vista of the compound's eco trail and farm.
+We concluded the museum tour with refreshments at Cafe Sabal, which offers a fantastic vista of the compound's eco trail and farm.
+Afterward, we made a brief stop at the Brown Madonna Shrine for a short prayer of thanks and guidance.

 It was a truly great way to spend my last day in Baguio.
 I bid goodbye to Jahmes over lunch at Tam-awan Village.